sidgureja7803/Idea_Hub/HACKATHON.md

-# FoundrIQ Hackathon Documentation
+# IdeaHub Hackathon Documentation

 ## 🚀 Overview

-FoundrIQ is an AI-powered startup validation platform that uses **Llama models on Cerebras infrastructure** to provide comprehensive analysis and validation of business ideas.
+IdeaHub is an AI-powered startup validation platform that uses **Llama models on Cerebras infrastructure** to provide comprehensive analysis and validation of business ideas.
 This document outlines our technical approach for the hackathon, focusing on how we leverage Llama models via Cerebras for inference.

 ## 🦙 Llama Models + ⚡ Cerebras Infrastructure